mike42/forestry/README.md

         --random-seed n
         -r n
             Set the number to seed the random number generator with.
-If not specified, it is seeded from a system-provded random device.
+If not specified, it is seeded from a system-provided random device.

         --num-frames number
         -n number